ShikherVerma/booknshelf.com/readme.md

 #### July 24th

 - Fix shelf search on landing
-- FIX!!
-This content should also be served over HTTPS.
 - Fix the book search hover thing!!! finally!
 - covers on shelves to write the name and description, same for actions
 - Mixpanel tracking
 - Add all Metas and SEO stuff needed.
 - Fix shelf searching, should be clickable
 - You should be able to save directly from "Most Saved Books" to your shelves
+- Users should be able to search for bookshelves even if they are not logged in...

 ### TODO Before Launch
 - WATCH THE LARACASE DEPLOYING VIDEO
 - Create all my own shelves
+- Add Algolia search

 #### July 23th (Making Booknshelf Pretty)